chrisnappin/play-recaptcha/docs/high-level-api.md

 Note that the play-recaptcha module performs a sanity check of the configuration upon startup.
 If it finds a fatal error it will write details of the issues to the error log, throw an unchecked ``com.typesafe.config.ConfigException`` or ``play.api.PlayException`` and the DI injection will fail.
 These are errors you should only get whilst developing your module.

-To show the form, invoke the template as you would normally, and the implicit ``widgetHelper`` will be passed automatically, for example:
+To show the form, invoke the template as you would normally, and the implicit ``widgetHelper`` will be passed, for example:

     def show = Action { implicit request =>
         Ok(views.html.form(userForm))